from the archive, 2018

 The original assignment of human beings leads by an increasingly complex set of arrangements to a society in which one can know how one is obliged to behave toward anybody else.
 Similarly, it is by widening circles of kinship that Yahweh brings increasingly more people into family relationship with him.
 The marriage bond begins with Adam and Eve, a covenant marked with the sign of the sabbath.
 The rainbow covenant with Noah is at the family stage (the Flood survivors are Noah and wife, his three sons and their wives).
 The covenants with Abraham mark the stage of the tribe.

 The descendants of Abraham’s grandson, Jacob, whose name is changed to Israel, lend their names to the Twelve Tribes of Israel.
 These tribes are forged into extended kinship under Moses on Mt Sinai, when they become one nation.
-So there was Israel, the chosen nation, and all the other nations, the ethnoi or the Gentiles.
+So there was Israel, the chosen nation, and all the other nations, the Gentiles.
 Later, another covenant was formed with King David - and his descendants - which had the effect of promising the extension of Israel’s sovereignty over all the nations.
 The Temple built under Solomon, David’s son, was said to be a temple for all peoples, not just Israel.
 Jesus, coming in the line of David, claimed kingship over the inclusive, universal kingdom.

 This organic development of society, laid out in the Bible, would make more sense to the children of the Dreamtime than the children of the Enlightenment who imagine an atomic society formed of autonomous individuals - where freedoms can come without structure and rights without obligations.